sp-endrit-bajo/stylabilla/CONTRIBUTING.md

 Add documentation to help developers follow the same standards for making changes to this repository.
 ```

-Note that a precommit hook is included which runs [Prettier](https://github.com/prettier/prettier) on your code before you commit.

 Please be aware of what we consider to be
 [breaking changes](#breaking-changes) and avoid making them if possible.
 If it is a breaking change, add the `breaking change` label.